Aveygo/AstroSleuth/README.md

 ## Running

 ### Hugging face - Good for testing/playing around
 1. Go [here](https://huggingface.co/spaces/Aveygo/AstroSleuth).
-Please note that hugging face servers use 2 core cpus and you'll likely be sharing, so large images may take a very long time, even timing out.
+Please note that hugging face servers use 2 core cpus and you'll likely be sharing so large images may take a while, even timing out.

 ### Colab - Best method if you don't have a GPU
 1. Visit [colab](https://colab.research.google.com/drive/1LxiNsnokF-6OmICSxWNvTeFEEZvRM2Lp?usp=sharing)
 2. Enjoy!

-### Locally (Binaries) - Recommended method
+### Locally ( Binaries ) - Recommended method
 1. Go to the [releases](https://github.com/Aveygo/AstroSleuth/releases) page
 2. Download the latest zip for your platform, eg: astrosleuth-v0.1.0-windows.zip
 3. Unzip and enter the folder
-4. Right click -> open in terminal
+4. If windows, double click ```run.bat``` and follow from there

+### Locally ( Binaries, continued ) - Linux/Macos
+4. Set executable permissions with ```sudo chmod +x astrosleuth```
-5. ```astrosleuth.exe  -n astrosleuth -i [input source] -o [output destination]```
+5. Run with ```./astrosleuth -n astrosleuth -i [input image path] -o [output path]```

 ### Locally (Python) - Fairly complicated, is the "proper" way to self-host
 1. Install [python](https://www.python.org/downloads/) (and [pip](https://phoenixnap.com/kb/install-pip-windows))
+2. Follow the instructions on the [pytorch](https://pytorch.org/get-started/locally/) website to install pytorch.
-2. Download and unzip the latest [release](https://github.com/Aveygo/AstroSleuth/archive/refs/heads/master.zip) of AstroSleuth
+3. Download and unzip the latest [release](https://github.com/Aveygo/AstroSleuth/archive/refs/heads/master.zip) of AstroSleuth
-3. Open the terminal (right-click -> terminal) and run ```pip install -r requirements.txt```
+4. Open the terminal (right-click -> terminal) and run ```pip install -r requirements.txt```
-4. Run the streamlit interface with ```streamlit run app.py```
+5. Run the streamlit interface with ```streamlit run app.py```

-### Local (Python - Pytorch) - GPU Acceleration
-1. Follow the instructions on the [pytorch](https://pytorch.org/get-started/locally/) website to install pytorch.
-2. Follow the "Locally (Python)" instructions, but run with ```streamlit run app.py -- --gpu --torch``` for step 4

-### Local (Python - ONNX) - GPU Acceleration
-Please note, this method only works if you have cuda version 11, check your drivers first!

-1. Run ```pip3 uninstall onnxruntime```
-2. and then ```pip3 install onnxruntime-gpu```

 ## Extra information

 Please see [details](https://github.com/Aveygo/AstroSleuth/blob/master/results/details.md) for image samples and potential workflow improvements and [training](https://github.com/Aveygo/AstroSleuth/blob/master/training.md) for details on how the models are trained.

+## Recent changes

+ - Onnx support dropped in favor of ncnn, which also makes the code simpler
+ - AstroSleuthV2 is now out and comes with the binary files by default
+ - Minor changes to the streamlit interface

 ## Known issues

 Results are now more comparable with BlurXterminator after training improvements (see [training](https://github.com/Aveygo/AstroSleuth/blob/master/training.md)).
-AstroSleuthV2 weights will be on the hugging face repo, but not automatically downloaded for the time being.

-~~Currently investigating a "zero-knowledge" solution.~~ No "real" zero-knowledge solution seems very practical.
-Still on the lookout for the time being.

 The biggest concern currently is the discriminator failing to detect real from fakes, regardless of it's weight on the generator.
 This results in AstroSleuthV2 adding a lot more stars than it should (supposably also due to the new feature model having some effect), and overall not performing to my standards.
 A fix is currently underway but will take a while to train/find best training parameters, and maybe needs a new discriminator altogether.